Skip to content

 super.onPause();

-// Scene 1
+// Scenario 1

 FTRUMGlobalManager.get().stopView();

-// Scene 2 : Dynamic parameters
+// Scenario 2 : Dynamic parameters

 HashMap<String, Object> map = new HashMap<>();

-map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change this value will be changed to ft_value_change when stopping the view
+map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change value will be modified to ft_value_change during stopView

 FTRUMGlobalManager.get().startView("Current Page Name", map);